Many people believe that the Appalachian Trail is a great place to escape civilization and enjoy nature.

 How To Stay Safe From Bugs (As Much as Possible)

-Since these pests can be pretty much everywhere on AT it’s best to always carry at least one bottle of bug spray with DEET in it.
-This will usually be enough protection unless there are almost no other hikers around when camping near ponds or swamps.
+Since these pests can be everywhere on AT, it’s best to always carry at least one bottle of bug spray with DEET in it.
+This will usually be enough protection unless there are almost no other hikers when camping near ponds or swamps.

-Another thing I recommend is wearing long pants and sleeves if you don’t want to be attacked since mosquitoes will attack exposed skin most commonly!
+Another thing I recommend is wearing long pants and sleeves if you don’t want to be attacked since mosquitoes commonly attack exposed skin!

 Final Thoughts on the AT and Bugs